karenMora/ParallelismConcurrency/README.md

 - What is the class responsable of that consumption?

----> La clase responsable es StartProduction
+---> La clase responsable es StartProduction ya que es donde se crean los hilos y donde se estan ejecutando.

 2. Write some code in order to solve the CPU's use problems , having in mind  that for now the production is slow and the consumption is fast, check that the CPU consumption has decreased.